SuvadeepMukherjee/javascript-Interview-Questions-/README.md

 [Sharpener Website](https://www.sharpener.tech/)

 For browser-based conversion of these .md format files to PDF format, I recommend the online tool [Dillinger.io](https://dillinger.io/).
-For local conversion of these .md format files to other friendly formats, I recommend the open source [Calibre](https://calibre-ebook.com/). **Allows Bulk processing to mobile / iPad**
+For local conversion of these .md format files to other friendly formats, I recommend the open source [Calibre](https://calibre-ebook.com/).

 ------